adityayaduvanshi/Bankist-app/README.md

 ##  Features
 1. As the user, you can login your bank account with your initial as username and 4-digit as the password to see your account.
 (This app use data of 3 fake accounts to show the function of the app.
 You can use these following to login as: #1 User: ay - Pin: 1111 #2 User: jd - Pin: 2222 #3 User: py - pin:3333)

-2. As the user, you will see the welcome message with your name displayed
+2. As the user, you will see the welcome message with your name displayed with good morning or evening depends on your current daytime.

 3. As the user, you can check your current balance after you login your account and your transaction history (the type of transaction: deposit or withdrawal, the date of the transaction executed and the amount of money)